dclouwork/LaunchGen/replit.md

 4. **Component-based UI**: Used Shadcn/ui for consistent, accessible components that can be easily customized while maintaining design system coherence

 5. **Type Safety**: Comprehensive TypeScript usage with Zod validation ensures data integrity from frontend forms through database storage

+6. **Smart Business Name Extraction**: Automatically extracts business names from executive summaries and uses them in plan titles for better personalization

+### Recent Changes (January 11, 2025)

+1. **Enhanced Share Functionality**: Added share dialog functionality to the "Ready to Launch?" section share button, matching the behavior of the toolbar share button

+2. **Editable Plan Titles**: Users can now edit plan titles by clicking the Edit button and modifying the title field directly

+3. **Custom PDF Filenames**: PDF downloads now use the custom plan title and current date (format: BusinessName_2025-01-11.pdf)

+4. **Automatic Business Name Detection**: When a plan is generated, the system automatically extracts the business name from the executive summary and sets it as the plan title